 - 1. Connection status information (including SIM card status, signal strength, IP, and IMEI) - 2.
-Status of the SIM card - 3.
+Set up SIM card 1/2 - 3.
 Enable/Disable the SIM card - 4.
-The Dial number is automatically populated (in case it does not work, 99# is applicable to all carriers) - 5.
-The APN is automatically populated, you can replace it with the one provided by your carrier when necessary - 6.
-Enter the username provided by the carrier for PAP/CHAP authentication - 7.
-Enter the password provided by the carrier for PAP/CHAP authentication - 8.
-Detailed information of the SIM cards - 9.
-Make sure to save and apply the settings before you exit. - Leave the field as is if not applicable or if you are not sure. - PAP/CHAP username and password are to be specified only if your carrier has setup APN with user name and password. - If you have inserted a SIM card into SIM slot 2, you can click the SIM2 Card Setting tab for more settings.
+Input the CID value - 5.
+Select a PDP type - 6.
+Input the APN provided by the carrier - 7.
+Input 991# for SIM cards from AT&T and 993# for SIM cards from Verizon - 8.
+Enter the username provided by the carrier for PAP/CHAP authentication - 9.
+Enter the password provided by the carrier for PAP/CHAP authentication - 10.
+Current network interface status - 11.
+Detailed information of the SIM cards - Leave the field as is if not applicable or if you are not sure. - PAP/CHAP username and password are to be specified only if your carrier has setup APN with user name and password. - If you have inserted a SIM card into SIM slot 2, you can click the SIM2 Card Setting tab for more settings.